What is antenatal depression?

 How can I help myself?

-- Talk to your partner, family or a friend about how you are feeling.
+- Talk to someone you trust about your feelings, such as your partner, family or a friend.

-- Try not to feel guilty or embarrassed.
+- Try not to feel guilty, ashamed or embarrassed.
 These feelings are not your fault.

-- Look after yourself.
-It’s hard to do anything for yourself when you’re depressed, but if you can, try some of our top tips for looking after your emotional wellbeing.
+- Try some of our top tips for looking after your emotional wellbeing.

-- Get some exercise every day – keeping active will release some feel-good endorphins.
+- Exercise as much as you can.
+Keeping active will release some feel-good endorphins.

 - Eat well even if you don’t have much appetite.

-- Avoid alcohol and smoking – they can harm your baby and make you feel worse.
+- Avoid alcohol and smoking.
+This can harm your baby and make you feel worse.

-- Don’t take St John’s Wort (although it can help with depression when you aren’t pregnant, it’s not safe for pregnancy).
+- Don’t take St John’s Wort (although it can help with depression when you aren’t pregnant, we do not know if it is safe for pregnancy).

-- Read about planning ahead for emotional wellbeing after birth
+- Read about planning for emotional changes after birth.

 Pregnancy and having a baby can be an exciting and demanding time for women.
 If you have an existing or past mental health condition it brings extra challenges and you are at higher risk of relapse during this time than at others.